isw-kudos/huddo-docs/docs/boards/msgraph/getting-started/index.md

 ![Approval Toast](approval.png)

-After clicking Approve, you may be asked to login to Office 365 again, then you will be prompted to approve Huddo Boards access on behalf of your organisation.
+After clicking Approve, you may be asked to login to Microsoft 365 again, then you will be prompted to approve Huddo Boards access on behalf of your organisation.

-> Note: you can revoke this approval at any stage via the Office 365 admin app.
+> Note: you can revoke this approval at any stage via the Microsoft 365 admin app.

 ![Approval Prompt](approval2.png)